pnevyk/gryf/README.md

 # gryf

-An *experimental* graph library written in Rust, not released to crates.io yet.
+Graph library written in Rust, not released on crates.io yet.
 **It is incomplete, lacks documentation and contains bugs.
-Breaking changes are inevitable.** Design ideas contributions are very welcome!
+Breaking changes are expected.** Design ideas contributions are very welcome!

-## Usage

 ```toml
 gryf = { git = "https://github.com/pnevyk/gryf.git" }